When Cancer Spreads to the Bone

 - Bone cement to stabilize bones.
 The cement is injected into a bone that is broken or has been damaged by the bone metastases.
 This procedure can also help reduce pain.

 - Repairing broken bone with metal plates, screws, and nails.

 - Joint replacement to repair a broken bone or to reduce bone and joint pain.

-Managing Bone Pain
+Managing Bone Metastases

 Tell your doctor if you have any bone or joint pain.
 Bone metastases can be very painful.
 Your treatment may help to reduce your pain, but it may not get rid of it completely.
 You may also need other medicine or treatments for the pain itself.
 If you have bone pain, tell your health care team.
 You can ask about:

 Getting a referral to a pain specialist or a palliative (PA-lee-uh-tiv) care specialist.
-Palliative or supportive care I used to treat pain or other symptoms caused by cancer and its treatments.
+Palliative or supportive care is used to treat pain or other symptoms caused by cancer and its treatments.
 Palliative care is not the same as hospice care, which is end-of-life care.
 You can ask for a referral to a palliative care specialist at any point during your cancer treatment.